Skip to main content

 What is a dividend?

-When companies opt to share part of their profits with shareholders, they distribute it in the form of a dividend.
+When companies share their profits with shareholders, they distribute it in the form of a dividend.
 A company’s board of directors determines the dividend payout.
-Typically, dividends are paid out quarterly, although some companies pay dividends on an annual or semi-annual basis.
+Typically, dividends are paid out quarterly, although some companies distribute on an annual or semi-annual basis.
+A company can also issue a special non-recurring dividend either individually or in addition to already scheduled distributions.

 For this reason, some people aim to live off dividends.
 In a bear market, companies with established track records of dividend payments are less likely to make a cut.
 Many blue-chip companies that pay dividends tend to increase them over time.

-However, it’s important to note that dividends are not guaranteed income.
-A company’s board of directors can reduce or completely eliminate a dividend payout based on other uses for the money or company performance.
-Dividends are unlike bonds, which pay a steady income or risk going into default.
+However, dividends are not guaranteed income.
+A company’s board of directors can reduce or eliminate a dividend payout based on other uses for the money or company performance.
+Stock dividends are unlike bonds, which pay a steady income or risk going into default.
+Dividend announcements usually cause a company’s stock or issuer’s bond price to move up or down in proportion with the dividend.

 Why dividend dates matter